Zaneham/Ternary_inference/paper/PAPER.md

                =  0  otherwise
 ```

-We use the 33rd percentile of |W| as the threshold, resulting in approximately 67% sparsity (zeros).
+I use the 33rd percentile of |W| as the threshold, resulting in approximately 67% sparsity (zeros).

 ### 3.2 Ternary Matrix Multiplication